Qhax11/GAS_Template-for-SinglePlayer-2D/README.md

 ```

 ## Message System
 The AGCN_MessageBase class serves as the base class for triggering gameplay messages in the form of UI widgets.
-It extends the AGCN_ActorBase class and is designed to handle message-related events in the Gameplay Ability System (GAS).
+- It extends the AGCN_ActorBase class and is designed to handle message-related events in the Gameplay Ability System (GAS).
+- Two classes derived from it are AGCN_HeroMessageHUD and AGCN_AttachedEffectTextBase.
 - This class provides the structure for displaying messages with customizable text, colors, and animations.

 ```c++